Manila: Demographics

-Manila has been presumed to be the Philippines' largest city since the establishment of a permanent Spanish settlement, and eventually became the political, commercial, and ecclesiastical capital of the country.
-Since colonial times, Manila has been the destination of peoples whose origins are as wide-ranging as India and Latin America.
 Between the 1860s and 1890s, in urban areas of the Philippines – especially Manila – according to burial statistics, as much as 3.3% of the population were pure European Spaniards and pure Chinese composed 9.9% of the city's populace.
-The Spanish-Filipino and Chinese-Filipino Mestizo populations also fluctuated.
+The Spanish-Filipino and Chinese-Filipino Mestizo populations also fluctuated, with the mixed Spanish-Filipinos composing 19% of Manila's population.
 Eventually, these non-native categories diminished because they were assimilated into the majority Austronesian Filipino population.
 During the Philippine Revolution, the term "Filipino" included people of any race born in the Philippines.
-This explains the abrupt drop of the proportion of Chinese, Spanish, and Mestizo peoples across the country by the time of the first American census in 1903.
+This explains the abrupt drop of the proportion of Chinese, Spanish, and Mestizo peoples across the country by the time of the first American census in 1903, as the foreign and mixed descended peoples identified solely as pure Filipinos.
 Manila's population dramatically increased since the 1903 census because people tended to move from rural areas to towns and cities.
 In the 1960 census, Manila became the first Philippine city to exceed one million people – more than five times of its 1903 population.
 The city continued to grow until the population stabilized at 1.6 million and experienced alternating increases and decreases starting in the 1990 census year.
 This phenomenon may be attributed to the higher growth experienced by suburbs and the already-very-high population density of the city.
 As such, Manila exhibited a decreasing percentage share of the metropolitan population from 63% in the 1950s to 27.5% in 1980, and 13.8% in 2015.
 The much-larger Quezon City marginally surpassed the population of Manila in 1990 and by the 2015 census it already has 1.1 million more people.
 Nationally, the population of Manila was expected to be overtaken by cities with larger territories such as Caloocan and Davao City by 2020.
 The vernacular language is Filipino, which is mostly based on the Tagalog language of the city and its surroundings, and this Manilan form of spoken Tagalog has become the lingua franca of the Philippines, having spread throughout the archipelago through mass media and entertainment.
 English is the language most widely used in education and business, and is in heavy everyday use throughout Metro Manila and the rest of the Philippines.

 Philippine Hokkien, which is locally known as Lan-nang-oe, a variant of Southern Min, is mainly spoken by the city's Chinese-Filipino community.
 According to data provided by the Bureau of Immigration, 3.12 million Chinese citizens arrived in the Philippines from January 2016 to May 2018.